You are here

 Option 1: You give your policy to Humboldt.

 As the policy owner, Humboldt will either cash in your policy and use the proceeds, or maintain the policy until it ends and then receive its face amount.
-This gives you the satisfaction of making a generous gift to Humboldt while having the benefit of no change in your cash flow and saving taxes.
+Your benefits will include:

 Option 2: You designate Humboldt State University as a beneficiary of your policy.

 When your policy ends, Humboldt will receive some or all of your policy's death benefit, as you have designated.
 Your benefits will include:

 - The death benefit of your policy will not be included in your estate, which may save estate tax if your estate exceeds the applicable exemption amount.